 Tech-related events in Cluj-Napoca also interest IT experts from all over Europe.
-Some of the most important ones held in 2015 included the Software Architecture Development Talks and Software Architecture Day and these are just a few.
+Some of the most important ones included the Software Architecture Development Talks and Software Architecture Day and these are just a few.
 The latter conference also held sessions in Bucharest, Iasi and Timisoara.

 A Great Adventure

 Romania offers some of the most alluring locations for talented IT professionals.
 Relocating to Bucharest or Transylvania may be just what you need.
 Try new food, visit new places and meet new people!
 It’s almost like getting paid to be on vacation.